This post may contain affiliate links. If you choose to purchase through a link on my site I may receive a commission at no extra cost to you.

 Do this again but on google.
 The only difference being, check to make sure the website is up to date.
 Some breeders will have sold out but rarely close down their websites.

 If you want to raise a certain species of livestock, consider finding a breed that is a little harder to find but also something that a lot of people would want.

 If there are a lot of people raising the breed you really want and don’t want to consider another breed the come up with a different avenue or approach to selling them.
 It just takes a little creativity.

 Research Possible Income Streams For ONE Skill Or Speaces

 Let’s use the example of starting to breed German shepherds.

 There are many options for “marketing” this breed.
-They are great for home protection and also make great family dogs.
-German shepherds are also herding dogs, you would be able to appeal to the herdsman in your area.
+They are great for home protection and also make great family dogs (if trianed right).
+German shepherds are also herding dogs, you would be able to appeal to the herdsman in your area if you have them.

-If you decide to go with the best quality you can afford, you could also appeal to the show circuit as well.
-You could have the options of starting the basic training for the puppies bought from you for a fee.
+Side income options are things like getting the best quality you can afford so you could appeal to the show circuit.
+Or you could have the option of starting the basic training for the puppies bought from you for an extra fee.

 The idea is to go deep with what you have and don’t stretch yourself so thin doing too much.
 I see this ALL THE TIME and the people who try to do too much don’t last more then a few years because they just get tired.
 And that is compleatly understandable.